-Living Your Own Life Doesn’t Mean Being Selfish
+To Live Your Own Life Is Not Selfish

-Living Your Own Life Doesn’t Mean Being Selfish
+To Live Your Own Life Is Not Selfish

 Wolf eye

-The theme of this website and the course I teach, Live Your Own Life, can be misconstrued as a life of selfishness, the exertion of a heroic will to make things go the way mainstream culture has told us will make us happy, (which is always in the direction of increased security, status, and conformity).
+To live your own life is not selfish.
+The theme of this website, Live Your Own Life, can be misconstrued as a life of selfishness.
+Or the exertion of a heroic will to make things go the way mainstream culture has told us will make us happy.
+This is always in the direction of increased security, status, and conformity.

 To live one’s own life requires that we stop chasing an illusion and exchange the chase for a true life.